Wildlander-mod/Support/Docs/Enemy.md

 - Automations page is complete
 - Daedra Page is complete
 - Unique and named page is complete - With exception to Sunhelm diseases.
-- Monsters page 80% complete, missing Solstheim creatures and Some named Hagravens
+- Monsters page is complete.
 - Undead page is a placeholder
 - Bosses page is a placeholder
 - Dragons page is a placeholder